phil-mueller/astarsearch/README.md

 # Route Planning Project

 This repo contains an example project to show the implementation of the A* search algorithm to do route planning on an OpenStreetMaps dataset.
 The project is based upon the Udacity "C++ Nanodegree" program.
+An example of such a route between two points created by the algorithm is shown below.
 The original starter code is provided under https://github.com/udacity/CppND-Route-Planning-Project.git

-An example of such an route between two points created by the algorithm is shown below.
 <img src="map.png" width="600" height="450" />

 ## Dependencies for Running Locally